-The FP&S Grant Program is separated into the following two activities:
+The FP&S Program is separated into two activities:

-- Fire Prevention and Safety (FP&S) Activity: Applicants can apply for up to three separate projects within this activity.
+- FP&S Activity: Provides federal financial assistance to fire departments and national, regional, state, local, federally recognized tribal, or nonprofit interest organizations that are recognized for their experience and expertise in fire prevention and safety programs to reach high-risk target groups and mitigate the incidence of death and injuries caused by fire and fire-related hazards.
+Applicants may apply for up to three separate projects within this activity.
 The period of performance for projects funded under the FP&S Activity is generally 12 months.
+Eligible applicants who propose complex projects, such as those under the National/State/Regional Programs and Projects category, may apply for up to a 24-month period of performance from the date of award.

+- Eligible project categories include:

+- Community Risk Reduction (Smoke Alarms, Sprinkler Awareness, Risk Assessments, Public Education, Training, General Prevention/Awareness, Juvenile Fire Setter Projects);

+- Wildfire Risk Reduction;

+- Code Enforcement/Awareness;

-Eligible applicants who propose complex projects, such as those under the National/State/Regional Programs and Studies project category, may apply for up to a 24-month period of performance from the date of award.
-Eligible project categories include: Community Risk Reduction (Smoke Alarms, Sprinkler Awareness, Risk Assessments, Public Education, Training, General Prevention/Awareness, Juvenile Fire setter Projects), Wildland Risk Reduction, Code Enforcement/Awareness, Fire & Arson Investigation, and National/State/Regional Programs and Studies.
-Applicants requesting a Risk Assessment project are precluded from applying for additional projects.
-All applicants are subject to a five percent cost share. - Firefighter Safety Research and Development (R&D) Activity: Applicants can apply for up to three separate projects within this activity.
-The period of performance is 12, 24, or 36 months from the date of award.
+- Fire & Arson Investigation; and

+- National/State/Regional Programs and Projects.

+Applicants requesting a Risk Assessment project are precluded from applying for or being awarded additional projects.
+All applicants are subject to a 5% cost share.

+Firefighter Safety R&D Activity: Provides funding to national, state, local, federally recognized tribal, and non-profit organizations, such as academic (e.g., universities), public health, occupational health, and injury prevention institutions to improve firefighter safety, health, or well-being through research and development that reduces firefighter fatalities and injuries.
+Fire departments are not eligible to apply for funding in this Activity.
+Applicants may apply for up to three separate projects within this activity.
+The period of performance is 12, 24 or 36 months from the date of award.
 Proposed projects must address the potential for a successful research outcome to be implemented in the fire service and reduce firefighter fatalities or injuries.

+- Eligible project categories include:

+- Clinical Studies:

+- Technology and Product Development;

+- Database System Development;

+- Preliminary Studies; and

+- Early Career Investigator.

-Eligible project categories include: Clinical Studies, Technology and Product Development, Database System Development, Dissemination and Implementation Research, Preliminary Studies, and Early Career Investigators.
-All applicants are subject to a five percent cost share.
+All applicants are subject to a 5% cost share.